Financial Resources for International Graduate Students

 Graduate Student Support Plan

 These positions usually require the student to either assist in the research activities of the faculty or with teaching duties such as delivering lectures, grading papers, or supervising laboratory groups.
 Typically about 20 hours of work each week is required.
 Contact the Director of Graduate Programs in your department for availability and further details.
+Some other offices or units outside of the academic department will also offer graduate assistantships, but you must contact those units directly for information.

 Fellowships and Traineeships